AdobeDocs/commerce-merchant-services.en/help/payment-services/payments-options.md

 ![[!DNL PayPal Smart Buttons] options](assets/buttons-md.png)

 You can configure [!UICONTROL PayPal Smart Buttons] in the store configuration or the Payment Services Home.
-See [Configuring [!DNL Payment Services]](settings.md#configure-paypal-smart-buttons) for more information.
+See [Settings](settings.md#payment-buttons) for more information.

 ### [!DNL PayPal] button